chanronnie/Olympics/analysis/readme.md

 <details>
 <summary>View code to create ERD</summary>

-Here is the code that I used for creating the ERD for the Fresh Segments datasets on DB Diagram tool.
+Here is the code that I used for creating the ERD for the `Olympics` datasets on DB Diagram tool.

 ```markdown
 TABLE olympic_history